omega8cc/boa/README.txt

 ### PROVIDES

-=== Included by default - see docs/NOTES.txt for details
+=== Included/enabled by default - see docs/NOTES.txt for details

 * All libraries & tools required to install and run Nginx based Aegir system.
 * Latest release of MariaDB 5.5 or 10.0 database server with Chive manager.
 * Latest version of Nginx web server.
+* SPDY Nginx support.
+* PFS (Perfect Forward Secrecy) support in Nginx.
 * PHP-FPM 5.6, 5.5, 5.4, 5.3 - multi-install mode, configurable per Octopus.
 * PHP extensions: Zend OPcache, PHPRedis, UploadProgress, MailParse and ionCube.
 * Fast Redis Cache with DB auto-failover for all 6.x and 7.x platforms.